gnosis/verify-on-etherscan/README.md

                         a network with its networkId must be available for verification on Etherscan currently available are mainnet, rinkeby, kovan and ropsten

-    --output, -o        path to directory to output flattened contracts to (optional) for optional saving to filesystem
+    --output            path to directory to output flattened contracts to (optional) for optional saving to filesystem

     --delay,  -d        delay (in ms) between checking if a contract has been verified after verification starts